What is your rental criteria?

 CREDIT HISTORY:

-For Credit Scoring information, refer to the above Credit Contingency Administrative Fee section.
+For Credit Scoring information, refer to the above Risk Mitigation Administrative Fee section.
 Credit history and/or Civil Court Records must not contain slow pays, judgments, eviction filings within the past three (3) years.
 If you are denied due to credit, we will provide you with the name of the credit reporting agency so you may receive a copy from the same credit bureau.
 By law, we cannot discuss the contents of your credit report and can not provide you with a copy either.

 BANKRUPTCY:

 Any current or open bankruptcy filing will be grounds for denial of an application.
 If you have a prior bankruptcy that has been discharged or dismissed, then your application will still be considered.
+Applicant must provide a copy of the Bankruptcy Court's "Order of Discharge" or other official court documentation verifying that the bankruptcy case has been closed and discharged.

 CRIMINAL: